Angus Cunninghame Graham: Naval career

 In August 1943, he was promoted to commodore (2nd class) in charge of the Royal Naval Barracks, Chatham, in command of 20,000 officers, men and women with a daily turnover of 1,000.
-Also during this time, he was an Aide-de-Camp to the King (his father had been a Groom-in-Waiting to Edward VII and an Equerry to George V) and was appointed a CBE in the 1944 New Year's Honours List.
+Also during this time, he was an aide-de-camp to the King (his father had been a groom-in-waiting to Edward VII and an equerry to George V) and was appointed a CBE in the 1944 New Year's Honours List.
 In January 1945, there came a second promotion to rear-admiral in command of the 10th Cruiser Squadron, and second in command of the Home Fleet, hoisting his flag first in HMS Diadem and then in HMS Birmingham.

 After the war he continued to command the 10th Cruiser Squadron (later 2nd Cruiser Squadron with his flag in HMS Superb), during which time he took part in the victory celebrations in the Netherlands and had the honour of having Princess Juliana and Prince Bernhardt as dinner guests; he was also dispatched to Sweden on an official goodwill visit, being granted a private audience with King Gustav V.

 In 1947, he became admiral superintendent at HM Dockyard, Rosyth., receiving a CB, and was promoted to vice admiral a year later.
 He was appointed Flag Officer, Scotland in 1950.
 He was advanced to KBE in the 1951 New Year Honours and retired in October of the same year.
 He was appointed a Deputy Lieutenant for the County of Dumabarton on 4 March 1952, and received his final promotion to admiral on 15 March of the same year.

 In retirement he became Lord Lieutenant of Dunbartonshire (1955–1968) and Keeper of Dumbarton Castle (1955–1981), the first naval officer to hold the post.
 In 1985, his widow donated his uniform and medals to the castle, where they are on public display.
 He also was a member of the Royal Company of Archers achieving a final rank of captain.

-He donated his papers (1913–1980) to Churchill College, Cambridge, and his naval archive (covering the 18th, 19th & 20th centuries) to the University of California, Irvine.
+He donated his papers (1913–1980) to Churchill College, Cambridge, and his naval archive (covering the 18th, 19th and 20th centuries) to the University of California, Irvine.